Your information - what we collect and how we use it

 - the requirements of our business and the services we provide

-- the reason why we originally collected the personal data
+- the reason why we originally collected the data

-- the lawful grounds on which we base our processing
+- the lawful grounds on which we have been processing the data

 - the types of personal data we’ve collected

 - the amount and categories of data

 - whether the purpose of the processing could reasonably be fulfilled in other ways.

 We’ll keep your data for six years too – even if we stop working with you: